Aagathan: Plot

 Gautham Menon's family relocates to Srinagar and adjusts to life in Kashmir.
 During a terrorist attack on the village, Gautham's parents are killed and his older sister drags him away hides behind some trees.
 One of the goons spot them hiding, but is killed by an army officer.
-In a weak moment, the army officer drags Gautham's sister away and her screams are heard off screen.
+In a weak moment, the army officer drags Gautham's sister away he sexually abuse her and her screams are heard off screen.
 She gets hospitalized, and the doctor asks Gautham to pray for his sister after noticing that she is in a severe condition.
 Gautham grows into a teenager and receives scholastic awards.
 He rushes to the hospital to share his excitement with his still-hospitalized sister, only to discover that she is slowly ebbing away.

-The narrative shifts to the present, where an adult Gautham Menon (Dileep) visits his elderly uncle Dr. Unnithan (Babu Namboothiri), a physician who is also his childhood mentor and a friend of his late father.
+The narrative shifts to the present, where an adult Gautham Menon visits his elderly uncle Dr. Unnithan, a physician who is also his childhood mentor and a friend of his late father.
 Gautham claims that he has been sent to India by his employer and that he has the choice of being stationed either in Bangalore or Chennai.

-He visits Major George Joseph (Lal), a retired Army officer who was court martialed from his position for arguing with superiors while intoxicated.
+He visits Major George Joseph, a retired Army officer who was court martialled from his position for arguing with superiors while intoxicated.
 He confesses to Gautham that a drunken driving accident caused the deaths of his family.
 Major recognizes Gautham as the boy from the past who was compassionately consoled by him following the military operation that killed the terrorists who attacked Gautham's village.

-Meanwhile, a journalist comes to visit General Hareendranath Varma (Retd) (Sathyaraj) to publish his biography.
-The General reluctantly accepts the offer.
+Meanwhile, a journalist Akbar Ali comes to visit retired General Hareendranath Varma to publish his biography.
+Varma reluctantly accepts the offer.
 Later, he sees his mother trying to call his daughter Shreya, asking her to stop by while en route to Bangalore so that they could proceed with her marriage to an NRI boy.
-Knowing her granny's intentions, Shreya (Charmy Kaur) dodges the call by saying she can hardly hear her while travelling on the bus.
+Knowing her granny's intentions, Shreya dodges the call by saying she can hardly hear her while travelling on the bus.
 The bus hits an old woman and Gautham carries the woman to the bus demanding to take her to a hospital.
 He asks Shreya's help to carry her to the hospital.
 The driver takes the bus leaving behind Gautham and Shreya at the hospital.
 Later the relatives of the victim come to hospital and take money from Gautham as compensation.
 Gautham and Shreya leave and have to wait till 10 PM to catch the next Bus to Bangalore, where Shreya has to pay all the expenses.